Guides19 min read

 2. The Single-Color Accent

 Start with a text-only layout, then add your brand's primary color to just one element -- your name or a thin horizontal divider line.
 The single color creates a visual anchor without adding complexity.
+Choosing the right typeface matters here -- see our guide to the best email signature fonts for options that render well everywhere.
 According to Litmus, over 40% of emails are opened on mobile, so keeping the design lightweight ensures fast rendering.

 3. The Compact Card

 Arrange all your information in a tight two-column table: logo on the left (under 80 pixels wide), text block on the right.
 Keep total height under 100 pixels.
+For exact pixel specs, check our email signature dimensions guide.
 This card-style layout fits neatly under any email without dominating the message body.

 4. The Separator Line Signature